-Hit-and-Run Victim Attorney
+Hit-and-Run Victim Attorney in Dallas, Amarillo, and Abilene

 If you were the victim of a hit and run, contact the Texas car accident attorneys at Hernandez Law Group, P.C.
 We’ve successfully litigated several vehicle accident cases and will help you get the compensation you deserve.
-Contact us today to schedule a free, no-obligation consultation with one of our personal injury attorneys.
+Contact us today to schedule a free, no-obligation consultation with one of our injury attorneys.

 What is Considered a Hit and Run?

 Any time a driver hits another vehicle, a pedestrian, or another person’s property and flees the scene, it is considered a hit and run.
 A driver who hits another vehicle should stop, check on the occupants of the other vehicle, call the police and wait for them at the scene, and exchange information with the other driver.
 A driver who hits a pedestrian should stop, check on the pedestrian, call 911, and wait for the police and/or ambulance to arrive at the scene.
-Drivers are required to remain at the scene of an accident even if the other person was at fault.
+Drivers must remain at the scene of an accident even if the other person is at fault.

 Is a Hit and Run a Felony in Texas?

 Whether a hit and run is a felony or misdemeanor depends on the circumstances and outcome of the accident.
-In Texas, the guidelines for determining what kind of charge a person will get after a hit and run are as follows:
+In Texas, the guidelines for determining what kind of charge a person will get after a hit-and-run are as follows:

 - 3rd-degree felony – a hit and run resulting in wrongful death or serious bodily injury.